 “Moto” bikes are purpose-built racing machines that aren’t “road legal” and can’t be bought by the public, as opposed to production-based racing such as the Superbike World Championship and the Isle of Man TT Races that feature modified versions of road-going motorcycles.

-- It was a drizzly day, and we were undercover in the Woodcote stand, but still take something warm and waterproof (plus an umbrella) as the stands are fairly open and the rain was misting in over the front few rows.
+It was a drizzly day, and we were undercover in the Woodcote stand.
+But still take something warm and waterproof (plus an umbrella).
+The stands are fairly open and the rain was misting in over the front few rows.
 Also you’re going to be walking about outside.

-- Binoculars – I tool a little pair of 15×21 ones to view the action but the bikes are so fast moving they weren’t of much use.
-However they were handy to pick out the numbers on the front of their bikes/helmets to determine who was who, and also to view the action/positions on the various big screens that were just a little bit too far away to view properly with the naked eye.
+I tool a little pair of 15×21 ones to view the action but the bikes are so fast moving they weren’t of much use.
+However they were handy to pick out the numbers on the front of their bikes/helmets to determine who was who.
+Also to view the action/positions on the various big screens that were just a little bit too far away to view properly.

-- So a great first experience.
-Most of the crowd were bikers wearing biker gear plus baseball caps/tops showing allegience to their favourite riders. ’46’ being 9x world champion Italian Valentino Rossi and ’93’ being Spanish rider Marquez.
-It was a very friendly and knowledgeable crowd with experts in the stands gladly telling you who was who and what was happening between the bouts of noise.
+So a I hope your first MotoGP is as great as mine was!
+Most of the crowd were bikers wearing biker gear plus baseball caps/tops showing allegiance to their favourite riders. ’46’ being 9x world champion Italian Valentino Rossi and ’93’ being Spanish rider Marquez.
+It was a very friendly and knowledgeable crowd.
+Experts in the stands gladly telling you who was who and what was happening between the bouts of noise.

 And how quick are the bikes compared to F1?